lukehoban/es6features/README.md

 ## ECMAScript 6 Features

 ### Arrows
 Arrows are a function shorthand using the `=>` syntax.
 They are syntactically similar to the related feature in C#, Java 8 and CoffeeScript.
 They support both expression and statement bodies.
 Unlike functions, arrows share the same lexical `this` as their surrounding code.
+They also return the last value implicitly without requiring the `return` keyword.

 ```JavaScript
 // Expression bodies